Access the World and Communicate

 - A strong track record of fulfilling all requests for interpreting services, including last minute (same-day) requests.

 - A high-level of customer satisfaction and repeat business as demonstrated by the long-term customer relationships we have; some customers have been with us since our inception in 1997.

 - A high-level of employee and contractor satisfaction.
 We offer sign language interpreters an opportunity to work according to their desired schedules and have built our corporate culture around shared values and goals.

 - A good reputation within the Deaf and sign language interpreting communities.
 We are highly involved in organizations serving these communities.
-Several members of our organization were founders of organizations that include AVLIC, OASLI, and SLINC.
+Several members of SLIAO were founders of professional organizations that include AVLIC, OASLI, and SLINC.